pablopunk/dot/README.md

 ```

 > [!NOTE]
-> It won't remove the existing config but will move it to a new path: `<path-to-config>.before-nos`.
+> It won't remove the existing config but will move it to a new path: `<path-to-config>.before-dot`.

 ### Unlinking Configs `--unlink`